Bikepacking GPS Navigators from Cheap to Top! A comparison of the best bike computers for touring

 It was so with our Garmin Oregon 400T, that we bought second-hand and used daily for at least 3 years.
 We paid 80€ but, in the long run, it was worth much more.
 No phone would never have lasted that long.

-Pro tip: use apps on smartphone or PC to create routes and itinerary, then import it to your GPS device and follow the track, or do your choices on the run.
+Pro tip: use apps on your smartphone or PC to create routes and itineraries, then import them to your GPS device and follow the track, or do your choices on the run.

-How to evaluate waterproofness and resistance of GPS devices
+How to evaluate the waterproofness and resistance of GPS devices

 Looking around to choose your next GPS you will often find yourself reading the data on the impermeability and resistance of the device in question.